Project schedule 101: Why you need them and how to make your own

 PERT

 Program Evaluation Review Technique (PERT) is a sophisticated method that focuses on the tasks required to complete a project.
 PERT estimates the shortest (optimistic), longest (pessimistic), and most probable durations for each step or task.
-For projects with a lot of uncertainty, this format can be used to identify the critical path and any potential bottlenecks, which helps with more precise risk management and scheduling.
+For projects with a lot of uncertainty, this format identifies the critical path and any potential bottlenecks, which helps with more precise risk management and scheduling.

-Example: Organizing a large, complex event, like a technology conference, with multiple uncertain factors (such as speaker availability or venue confirmation times) is where PERT shines.
+Example: PERT excels when organizing a large, complex event, such as a technology conference, with multiple uncertain factors (such as speaker availability or venue confirmation times).
 By estimating optimistic, pessimistic, and most likely times for each major task—securing sponsors, booking speakers, and marketing to attendees—PERT helps project managers identify the critical path for the event's success and adjust plans based on potential delays or accelerations.

 Each of these project scheduling techniques offers unique benefits and may suit different project needs.
 Selecting the right format can significantly impact project success.

-The critical path methodology is designed to help you create a roadmap of the specific tasks that get you from point A (the beginning of the project) to project completion.
-With the CPM, you identify the most important (critical) tasks, their dependencies, and a timeline for when they need to be completed for the project to be considered successful.
+The critical path methodology (CPM) helps you create a roadmap of the specific tasks that get you from point A (the beginning of the project) to project completion.
+Using the CPM, you identify the most important (critical) tasks, their dependencies, and a timeline for when they need to be completed for the project to succeed.

 Critical path method: How to use CPM for project management